arifulmamun/wix-auth-by-velo-form/README.md

 --------------
 Step by Step
 --------------
-1. Use lightbox and tab form the add element panel.
+1. Use lightbox and tab from the add element panel.
 2. Use Icon(user-icon) and set at the top right corner.
 3. Make a connection manually Icon and lightbox so that when click members redirect on signup lightbox.
 4. I don't use password reset by velo it is only by default wix password reset.